mjohnson518/supernova-web/docs/nova-docs/api-reference/api-reference-guide.md

 ## JSON-RPC API

-SuperNova provides a JSON-RPC 2.0 compatible API that can be accessed via HTTP or WebSocket connections.
+Supernova provides a JSON-RPC 2.0 compatible API that can be accessed via HTTP or WebSocket connections.
 All API requests should be sent to the configured RPC endpoint.

 **Default Endpoints:**
 - HTTP: `http://localhost:8332`